 Arbitration is a type of alternative dispute resolution.
 It is a simpler, more streamlined process than civil court litigation.
 It is also usually less expensive, one of the reasons employers like it so much.
-Arbitration is similar to litigation in the following ways:
+Arbitration is similar to court litigation in the following ways:

 - The employer and employee may be represented by lawyers;

 - Information is exchanged between the parties;